Mahdi-Razi-Gandomani/music_generator_LSTM/README.md

 python3 music_LSTM.py
 ```

-The script will:

-- Parse and extract notes from your input files
-- Train an LSTM model
-- Generate a new sequence of notes
-- Save it as `generated_midi.mid` in your working directory
+The script will generate a new sequence of notes and save it as `generated_midi.mid` in your working directory

 ### 3. Play the Generated Music